Skip to content

 Santa Barbara Regional RMDZ

-The Santa Barbara Regional RMDZ includes the County of Santa Barbara, encompassing the unincorporated areas of the County, as well as the Cities of Lompoc, Santa Barbara, and Santa Maria.
-It is one of 33 RMDZs in California.
-To receive assistance under the RMDZ Program, businesses must be within the boundaries of a zone and must produce or add value to a marketable commodity that contains recyclable materials.
+The Santa Barbara Regional RMDZ is one of nearly 40 RMDZs in California and includes the County of Santa Barbara, encompassing the unincorporated areas of the County, as well as the cities of Buellton, Goleta, Lompoc, Santa Barbara, and Santa Maria.
+If you have any questions about the RMDZ Program, please contact the Zone Administrator at the Santa Maria Valley Chamber of Commerce at dave@santamaria.com

 The following types of assistance are available:

-Low-interest loans are available to private businesses and nonprofit organizations that are located within the Santa Barbara Regional RMDZ to increase the diversion of non-hazardous solid waste from landfills and to foster market demand for secondary and postconsumer materials.
+Low-interest loans with the following features are available to private businesses and nonprofit organizations that are located within the Santa Barbara Regional RMDZ:

-• A loan not secured by commercial real estate is based on the useful life of the asset(s) being financed, with a maximum term of 10 years.
+• Maximum loan term is 10 years, if not secured by commercial real estate, and is based on the useful life of the asset(s) being financed; and

-• Loan of up to 75 percent of the direct costs for an eligible project or up to $2 million, whichever is less.
+• Loan will fund up to 75 percent of the direct costs for an eligible project or up to $2 million, whichever is less.

 • Purchase of machinery and equipment;